Double Degree Programmes

 - After having been selected for the double-degree programme at TU Darmstadt, you need to apply online to TU Darmstadt in order to receive your letter of admission

-The applicants need to meet the following requirements:
+Applicants need to meet the following requirements:

 - above-average academic achievements